About the oscillatory possibilities of the dynamical systems: HYPOTHESIS FOR A DYNAMIC BRAIN

 \subsection{Tentative description of the dynamic brain}

-We consider the dynamic brain as a high-dimensional dynamical system with the proper structure and parameter values needed to sustain states of a high degree of oscillatory instability, like those we associate with the generalized Landau scenario.
-Every one of its variable properties evolves deterministically correlated with the others and describes a peculiar sequence of oscillatory bursts of different frequencies.
-Nothing changes independently of the dynamical state and, thus, any operative function of this ideal brain must be exclusively based on the dynamically regulated activity of its variable properties.
-On the other hand, the structure and parametric properties of the system constitute a sort of information storage as long as there is a well-defined relation between them and the oscillatory patterns imprinted in the flow structures of the phase space.
+We consider the dynamic brain as a high-dimensional dynamical system able to sustain states of a high degree of oscillatory instability, like those we associate with the generalized Landau scenario.
+Any operative function of this ideal brain must be exclusively based on the dynamically regulated activity of its variable properties.